Telephone number 800-282-2882 and the email address lrushbo at EIBnet.us.

 What am I doing to prepare for this or that?

-Because this answer is I'm responsible for all of this, you see.
+Because this answer is, I'm responsible for all of this, you see.

 Yeah, I'm the one that got people to distrust the media.

-It's not anything the media's doing.
+It's not anything the media is doing.

-No, not the fact that Donna Brazil's sharing questions and CNN reporters are calling the DNC to ask them if this story is okay, giving them approval right, not because the CNN reporters are calling a DNC and asking them for help and researching hit pieces on Trump or what.
+No, not the fact that Donna Brazil is sharing questions and CNN reporters are calling the DNC to ask them if this story is okay, giving them approval, right?

-No, no, no, it's none of that.
+It's none of that.

 It's because I am telling people to distrust the media.